A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Empirical Evaluation

 We observe that as the noise level increases, the estimates from all estimators tend to increase, and their performance deteriorates in terms of both bias and variance.
 This indicates that the estimators become less effective at capturing the true underlying structure under higher noise conditions.

-In particular, \textbf{TwoNN} and \textbf{DanCo}, which have been top performers in noiseless scenarios, exhibit greater sensitivity to noise compared to the other methods.
+In particular, \textsc{TwoNN} and \textsc{DanCo}, which have been top performers in noiseless scenarios, exhibit greater sensitivity to noise compared to the other methods.
 This highlights the challenging nature of manifold dimension estimation in noisy environments.

 We have illustrated in Figure~\ref{fig:curvature01} that the size of curvature alone is not a driver of the performance of manifold dimension estimators.
 It usually manifests itself when combined with other factors, and noise is one such example.
 The combination of curvature and noise leads to the so-called \emph{noise curvature dilemma}.
 We have seen the choice of neighborhood size is important for most flatness-based estimators.
-For the flatness assumption to hold, the neighborhood $K$ size is preferable to be small compared to the sample size $n$, especially if the manifold has large curvatures.
-However, when Gaussian noise is present, using a very small neighborhood may result in the noise to dominate any meaningful local structure, and we have to look at a large enough neighborhood instead to not be overwhelmed, hence the dilemma, which is illustrated in Figure~\ref{fig:nc01}--\ref{fig:nc02}.
+For the flatness assumption to hold, the neighborhood size $K$ should be small compared to the sample size $n$, particularly when the manifold exhibits high curvature.
+However, when Gaussian noise is present, using a very small neighborhood may result in the noise to dominate any meaningful local structure, and we have to look at a large enough neighborhoods instead to not be overwhelmed, hence the dilemma, which is illustrated in Figure~\ref{fig:nc01}--\ref{fig:nc02}.

-In Figure~\ref{fig:noise02}, we superimpose on Figure~\ref{fig:noise01} the estimates curved obtained using a sphere with a smaller radius—and thus larger curvature—while keeping all other conditions identical.
+In Figure~\ref{fig:noise02}, we superimpose on Figure~\ref{fig:noise01} the estimated curves obtained using a sphere with a smaller radius (and thus larger curvature), while keeping all other conditions identical.
 The new estimates are shown as dashed curves.

 We observe that when the data is noiseless, curvature size does not affect the estimates.
 However, as the noise level increases, estimates on manifolds with higher curvature deteriorate more rapidly in terms of both bias and variance compared to those on manifolds with lower curvature.